sasajo/polyapi-java/packages/client/README.md

 Install the package with `npm install polyapi`.

-Run `npx poly generate` to setup your Poly connection (only for the first time) and generate Poly functions.
+Run `npx poly generate` to set up your Poly connection (only for the first time) and generate Poly functions.
 Whenever you update your Poly functions, run `npx poly generate` again to update your local functions.

 ### Using Poly functions